Backup

 iCloud Family Sharing

-If you have a "family" of 2-6 people, each with an Apple ID, you can sign up for Family Sharing.
+If you have a "family" of 2-6 people, each with an Apple Account, you can sign up for Family Sharing.
 Family members can share purchase like Music and Apple TV.
 They can share an iCloud+ storage plan and a family photo album.
 And pay extra.
 I have not done this yet.

 Storing Your Photos in iCloud